Occupational Therapist

 Empowering Independence, Enhancing Life

 An Occupational Therapist is trained to assess and address challenges individuals may face in performing everyday activities.
+These activities encompass a broad range, including self-care tasks, work, leisure, and social participation.

 Occupational therapists work with people of all ages and various health conditions, focusing on enhancing their ability to engage in meaningful activities and promoting independence.

-Home Assessments and Modifications
+Home Assessment and Modification

 We conduct detailed home assessments to identify potential hazards and suggest modifications.
-This could involve rearranging furniture, installing grab rails, or recommending assistive devices to make the home environment safer and more accessible
+This could involve rearranging furniture, installing grab rails, or recommending assistive devices to make the home environment safer and more accessible.

 Adaptive Equipment Recommendations